miguelgrinberg/microdot/docs/intro.rst

         return f'Hello {name}'

 .. note::
-   Form submissions are only parsed when the ``Content-Type`` header is set by the client to ``application/x-www-form-urlencoded``.
-Form submissions using the ``multipart/form-data`` content type are currently not supported.
+   Form submissions automatically parsed when the ``Content-Type`` header is set by the client to ``application/x-www-form-urlencoded``.
+For form submissions that use the ``multipart/form-data`` content type the :ref:`Multipart Forms` extension must be used.

 Accessing the Raw Request Body
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^